 Dominique Louër (MA ’19) had a lot to celebrate during fall 2020 convocation.
-She’d completed not one but two back-to-back master’s degrees in the Faculty of Arts.
-Louër earned her Master of Arts (MA) in French Studies, with a linguistic specialization in 2019, and in 2020 she completed a Master of Applied Science (MASc) in Developmental and Communication Science in the Department of Psychology.
+She completed not one but two back-to-back master’s degrees in the Faculty of Arts.
+Louër earned her Master of Arts (MA) in French Studies, with a specialization linguistics in 2019, and this year she completed a Master of Applied Science (MASc) in Developmental and Communication Science in the Department of Psychology.

 While it may seem unusual for a student to pursue graduate studies in two seemingly different disciplines like French and Psychology, there is a lot of overlap between the fields involving language research.